tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

   I got this error when I tried to subscribe using reserved product ID (`android.test.purchased`).

-  it has turned that you can only purchase when testing with static responses but not subscribe. all other subscription related methods from `react-native-billing` package (`isSubscribed`, `getSubscriptionDetails`) are working as expected (that is they return relevant static responses - for subscription, not for purchase).
+  it has turned out you can only purchase when testing with static responses but not subscribe. all other subscription related methods from `react-native-billing` package (`isSubscribed`, `getSubscriptionDetails`) are working as expected (that is they return relevant static responses - for subscription, not for purchase).